4 Ways Childhood Trauma Impacts Young Adult ThrivingReading Time: 6 minutes

 The Impact of Trauma on Young Adult Relationships

 Chronic and relational trauma in the early years of life have an enormous influence on our ability to form authentic connections with others.
 Our first connection with our primary caregiver sets the stage for our relationships and interactions throughout our lifetime.
 When that relationship creates confusion, fear, shame, and an inability to depend on the other person, those feelings translate to all our other relationships—with friends, romantic partners, and even colleagues and authority figures.
-People who have undergone childhood trauma often have a very hard time trusting others and sharing their inner selves and emotions.
+People who have undergone struggle with childhood trauma symptoms often have a very hard time trusting others and sharing their inner selves and emotions.

 A disrupted bond with our parent or primary caregiver typically results in what is known as insecure attachment.
 There are several types of insecure attachment, which express themselves in different ways within relationships.
 An adult who experienced abuse or neglect as a child may have an “insecure avoidant” attachment style—they avoid relying on others because of their fear of betrayal or rejection.
 People who experienced inconsistent nurturing from parents often have an “insecure anxious” attachment style: They are clingy and needy in relationships, and require constant assurance that they are loved.
 In addition, children whose parents relied on them to fulfill their emotional needs may become “people pleasers,” afraid of saying no or setting appropriate boundaries with others.